cloud-barista/api/README.md

 - [🚧 Projects in Development](#-projects-in-development)
 - [📞 Support & Contributing](#-support--contributing)

-## 🚀 Quick Start
+## 🚀 Introduction

+⚠️ **Note**: Cloud-Barista is under active development (pre-v1.0) and is not yet stable or secure for production use.

 **Latest Documentation (Development Branch)**: The API documentation shown here reflects the latest development versions and may include unreleased features.

-**Stable Versions**: For production use, please refer to the specific release versions of each subsystem's documentation.
+**Stable Versions**: Please use the documentation corresponding to a specific stable release tag.

+**Get Involved**: Found an issue or have an idea?
+Please open an issue or connect with us on Slack.
+We welcome your feedback!

 ## 📖 How to Use